k-forghani/class-of-life/README.md

 ## Developers

-This project was developed by *Kazem Forghani* and *Elaheh Razmkhah*.
+This project was founded by *Kazem Forghani* in collaboration with *Elaheh Razmkhah*.

 ## License

+This project has been released under *MIT License*.